afzalansari028/go-queue/README.md

 **Queue Data Structure Golang**
 ====================================
 Queue is a linear data structure which follows the FIFO(First In First Out) policy.
 You can remove an element from front side and insert from rear side.

+This library an implementation of a circular queue.

-Time Complexity:
+## Time Complexity:
 Enqueue : O(1)
 Dequeue : O(1)
-Peek()  : O(1)
+Peek    : O(1)

 **Get started**
 ===================